by Steven Rudd ND MRN

 Mrs Smith completes a diet diary.
 She has all bran cereal for breakfast, or toast, some salad or a sandwich at lunchtime and perhaps chicken or fish in the evening with a selection of vegetables.
 The rest of the family do the same.
 Adding up the protein we find she is eating about half what is needed for her weight.
 The amounts needed can be calculated using a formula that takes into account weight, height, age, waist and hip measurements.
 It then computes body fat and lean body mass, giving a figure from which the correct daily protein input is found.
 About 90% of people I have treated eat too much carbohydrate and not enough protein.

 Protein provides long term energy, and boosting it contributes to Mrs Smith’s return to energetic living over the next few months.
 Although the GP wisely tested for frank thyroid deficiency and anaemia I ask Mrs Smith to fill in a temperature chart for a month.
-Dr Broda Barnes, a consultant endocrinologist, devised and recommends this simple test as superior to a blood test.
+Dr Broda Barnes, a consultant endocrinologist, devised and recommends this simple test alongside a blood test.
 I came across the test in a book called “Common Glandular dis-functions in general practice” back in 1984.
 I am proud to say it is by a Doctor of Chiropractic, Wally Schmitt DC.